abdulmanafpv/SVM-Wine-classification/README.md

 # SVM : Classification of Wine

+# About

+Built a Wine classification model by using SVM(Support Vector Machine)

+# Objective:
+Create a model for Wine classification
+# Steps and tasks:
+1. Exploratory Data Analysis
+2. Find a good Wine classification model by using SVM

 # Contents
 This is a Wine Data set.
 We use SVM Classification for Classify Wine.